Do you routinely look for ways to drive innovation with your demand generation approach? Or do you feel behind the curve?

 I’ve done it before.
 That sort of thing because most marketers with finance people are over budget and don’t understand how to talk to a finance person.

-Brian: Well, they feel they are probably irresponsible, or not looking out on the best interest of the company or, you know, feel like their entitled and want the white table cloth treatment.
+Brian: Well, they feel they are probably irresponsible or not looking out in the best interest of the company or, you know, feel like they’re entitled and want the white table cloth treatment.

 So, what’s reasonable?
-Is La Quinta 20 miles away from your meeting and you must rent a car for $150.00 to go back?
-It’s trying to rationalize what works and what doesn’t work for an organization and also taking the emotion out of it.
+Is La Quinta 20 miles away from your meeting, and you must rent a car for $150.00 to go back?
+It’s trying to rationalize what works and what doesn’t work for an organization and take the emotion out of it.

 We don’t want to feel like the bad guys all the time, even people in finance or HR or whomever it may be.
 They serve a considerable value to the organization in driving profitability and ensuring people have payroll met and all these essential things.

 Brian: So, it just sounds like you were trying to see from their experience how do you make it better, and then you focus on helping them solve it.
 Is that what I’m hearing?